This page is for anyone who is not familiar with Broker Price Opinions BPOs and/or the BPO Industry. The following is discussed:

 - appraisers (acting in an agent/broker capacity)

-BPOs are not restricted and/or mentioned in FIRREA – Financial Institutions Reform and Recovery Act – the federal law that governs the appraisal industry.
+BPOs are not restricted and/or mentioned in FIRREA – Financial Institutions Reform and Recovery Act – the federal law which governs the mortgage industry.

 A Broker Price Opinion BPO is an excellent means of information for banks and lenders to make financial decisions on residential properties.

 Due to the financial practicality and quick turnaround time of a BPO, banks and lenders order BPOs from a BPO Company.
 The BPO Company in turn contacts a Real Estate professional to complete the BPO.
 The BPO Company pays the Real Estate professional for the BPO report.
-BPOs have become a lucrative niche in the real estate industry for Real Estate Professionals.
+BPOs have become a lucrative niche in the real estate industry for C_REPS.
 Performing BPOs have become a reliable source of either supplemental income or the sole source of income for many Real Estate Professionals across the country.
 The BPO Industry is a thriving niche in the Real Estate Industry and is poised to grow.
+There are fewer and fewer appraisers entering the appraisal field while appraisers are retiring in large numbers.
+Valuations are still being demanded.

 A BPO Company acts as a clearing house for banks and lending institutions by contacting Real Estate Professionals and assigning BPO jobs to them, tracking and expediting BPO job status, and providing quality assurance/oversight for submitted BPOs from the Real Estate Professionals.
 A BPO Company is either a division of a financial institution or a stand-alone company.